 - Exhibit commitment to the industry’s professional activities through community activity, professional society involvement, company affinity groups, etc.

 - Encourage and invest in mentoring others in the cable industry.

 - Demonstrate a proven track record of success in contributing to their company and the cable telecommunications industry.

 - Current membership in both WICT and SCTE.

 This year’s award will be presented during SCTE’s Annual Awards Luncheon on Wednesday, October 13 at SCTE Cable-Tec Expo 2021 in Atlanta.

-The nomination deadline is Monday, August 2.
+The nomination deadline has passed.

 2020 Women in Technology Honoree

 SVP, Security, Analytics and Technology Services and Chief Information Security Officer (CISO)

 Kim Keever is SVP, Security, Analytics and Technology Services, and Chief Information Security Officer (CISO) for Cox Communications (CCI) in Atlanta, Georgia.
 Her teams are responsible for all aspects of Information Security; the Technology, Product and Operations Center of Excellence (COE) for Analytics; and for Technology people programs.
 Since joining Cox, Kim has built an industry-recognized security practice and expanded a high-performing COE that transformed the use of analytics, resulting in significant cost savings.